KSP-KOS/KOS_DOC/source/summary_topics/pidloop_tutorial.md

     copy tune from 0.
     run tune(0.5).

 After every launch completes, you'll have to go into the archive directory and rename the output logfile.
 Something like "throttle_log.txt" --> "throttle.01.log" will help if you increment the index number each time.
 To analyze the data, plot the offset (P) as a function of time (t).
-Here, we show the results for three values of Kp: 0.002, 0.016 and 0.160, including the maximum TWR when Kp = 0.002 as the top x-axis:
+Here, we show the results for three values of Kp: 0.002, 0.016 and 0.160, including the maximum TWR when Kp = 0.002 as the top x-axis.
+The maximum TWR dependence on time is different for the three values of Kp, but not by a lot.

 ![PID Tuning 1](../images/pidtune/pidtune1.png)